Nature Walks on Long Island to View Fall Foliage

 Sands Point Preserve — Sands Point

-Sands Point Preserve offers six marked trails through 216 acres of diverse habitats of woods, fields, a pond, and even beachfront along the Long Island Sound.
+The Sands Point Preserve offers six marked trails through 216 acres of diverse habitats of woods, fields, a pond, and even beachfront along the Long Island Sound.
 The preserve offers guided nature walks, or you can grab a trail map and find your own way.
 It has a variety of programs and activities for children throughout the year.
-Enjoy the Family Halloween Party and Pet Parade on October 20!
-Children can come in costume and bring their favorite pet.
-The preserve opens daily at 8 am; closing times vary by season.
+Bookmark its calendar and plan to visit during a special event day.

 Avalon Park and Preserve — Stony Brook

-Between dusk and dawn, enjoy the gifts of nature at this preserve, which features eight acres of hiking trails, including a boardwalk, and crushed stone paths.
+Between dusk and dawn, enjoy the gifts of nature at this preserve, which features 8 acres of hiking trails, including a boardwalk and crushed stone paths.
 There is also a paved hiking trail, as well as a labyrinth to explore.

 Bayard Cutting Arboretum — Great River

 Explore more than eight marked trails at Bayard Cutting Arboretum, winding through gardens along the Connetquot River and around the pine barrens.
-The arboretum is open from 10am to 5pm Tuesdays through Sundays; from November to March it closes at 4pm.
+The arboretum is open from 9am-5pm Tuesdays through Sundays; from November to March, it closes at 4pm.

 Caleb Smith State Park Preserve — Smithtown

-Caleb Smith features 543 acres of woodlands with marked trails that are ideal to explore with your family.
+Caleb Smith features 543 acres of woodlands with marked trails ideal for exploring with a family.
 A nature museum is housed on the premises.
-Along the trails spot rare plants, including the pink lady slipper, trailing arbutus, and Indian pipe.
-The park is open from 8am to 4:30 pm, Wednesdays through Sundays.
+Along the trails, spot rare plants, including the pink lady slipper, trailing arbutus, and Indian pipe.
+The park and museum are open from 9am-5pm, Wednesdays through Sundays.

 Caumsett State Historic Park Preserve — Huntington

 The historic, 1,750-acre Caumsett State Park offers 13 marked trails, from less than a mile in length to six miles.
-The park is open seven days a week from sunrise to sunset.
+The park has reopened from its coronavirus shutdown in a limited capacity; call to confirm hours before visiting: 631-423-1770.

 Laurel Lake Park and Preserve — Laurel